34 Secret Car-Buying Tips Your Dealer Won’t Tell You

 Call and ask for the Internet manager or fleet manager.

 This is what happens once I’m sitting behind the desk

 You’ll feel like I’m in control and may be willing to pay a little more.
 (We learn this during training.)
-Before you buy a car online, here are some things you should definitely consider.
+Before you buy a car, here are the brands with the most and the fewest recalls.